-PM: Yeah, but this is how it goes with the talented work, never go unnoticed!
+PM: Yea, but this is how it goes with the talented work, never go unnoticed!
 So what was the first festival you decorated and what was the feedback?

-Artescape: Vortex!
-December of 2005 with Infected Mushroom.
-Not really a festival, more like a party.
-The response was jaw-dropping/ falling over, wtf?!
+Artescape: Vortex, December with Infected Mushroom, 2005!
+Not really a festival more of a party.
+The response was jaw-dropping/ falling over, wtf?
 Was awesome, I even had to sit down when the ‘8m tall’ dragons were raised onto the scaffolding towers.
-Was truly breathtaking!
+It was truly breathtaking!

-PM: In international scene?
-What was the first festival you made deco?
+PM: In the international scene, what was the first festival you made deco?

-Artescape: Okay, international was Vuuv, when it was still Voov 2006.
+Artescape: Ok international was Vuuv when it was still Voov, in 2006.
 The same dragon backdrops were displayed on the main dance floor.
-My first time being flown overseas to decorate a festival!
+My first time being flown overseas to decorate a festival.
 There I met the guys from Thailand from Black Moon and The Experience festival.
 And they commissioned me to make some backdrops for them.
-Since then for 7 years now, I have been supplying decor to Koh Phangan island.
+Since then for 7 years now I have been supplying decor to Koh Phangan island.